top of page

 Veterans' Cemetery, Augusta, Maine

 The Cemetery includes 35,000 burial plots, a Visitor’s Center / Administration Building, a Memorial Wall, a Memorial Chapel for 80 mourners and a Maintenance Garage.
 The design features two distinct book-ending forms connected by a curvilinear memorial wall.
+The project received an Honor Award for Design Excellence from the Maine Chapter of the American Institute of Architects.

 4. North facade.JPG